katboz/m5g1/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Module 5 Next.js App Router Course

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+If you want to log in these are your credentials:

+Email: user@nextmail.com
+Password: 123456

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

-# 1. chapter

-- cd nextjs-dashboard
-- pnpm i
-- pnpm dev
-- Open http://localhost:3000 on your browser.
+# It has been hard but its almost done!
+You can do it!